What is a Temp Order?

 Option 2: Hover over the order bar in your navigation tree and select the + icon:

-Option 3: If you utilize departments, start by navigating to the specific department of the customer that the order is being requested for.
-Select "New Order" from the actions menu ( icon) located in the upper left to create an order for the customer record that is currently open.
+Option 3: From a customer record, select "New Order" from the actions menu ( icon) located in the upper left to create an order for the customer record that is currently open.

 Any of the three options utilized will open the "new order" window: